phngan23/Group-4-Python-Project/README.md

 ## 1. Introduction
 **Study Tracker** is an innovative web application specifically designed to empower students in managing their academic time effectively through the powerful combination of the Pomodoro technique, gamification elements, and comprehensive data analytics.
 In today's fast-paced academic environment, students often struggle with time management, motivation, and maintaining consistent study habits.
 Our application addresses these challenges by providing a holistic solution that not only helps track study time but also enhances the overall learning experience.

 The application transforms traditional study methods into an engaging, interactive journey.
 By integrating proven time management techniques with modern technology, Study Tracker helps students develop sustainable study habits while providing valuable insights into their learning patterns.
-The platform understands that effective learning isn't just about spending hours with books—it's about quality, consistency, and understanding one's own learning process.
+The platform understands that effective learning isn't just about spending hours with books, it's about quality, consistency, and understanding one's own learning process.

 What sets Study Tracker apart is its multi-faceted approach to student productivity.
 We recognize that motivation fluctuates, and maintaining consistent study habits can be challenging.
 That's why we've built a system that not only tracks your study time but also rewards your efforts, understands your emotional state, and provides actionable insights to help you optimize your learning strategy.
 The application serves as both a practical tool and a motivational companion throughout your academic journey.